MrStanDu33/mon-vieux-grimoire-api/.github/ISSUE_TEMPLATE/endpoint_request.md

 ### Protections

 - [ ] 🔒 This endpoint requires to be authenticated.
-- [ ] 👮 This endpoint is only available to resource owner .
+- [ ] 👮 This endpoint is only available to resource owner.

 ### Request parameters